agriculturegovau/agds-next/packages/content/README.md

 ### Content

-The `Content` component should be used when you want to add a max-width to your content, but want to have custom padding values.
+The `Content` component can be used when you wrap content in a consistent container with a maximum width, but don't want any associated vertical padding.

 ```jsx
 <Content>